-Rick recalls they sometimes used to go trainspotting in the old days.
+Eddie recalls they used to go trainspotting in the old days.
 The double bridge was a place you could see the trains coming in both directions from a long way off.

 ‘No. I don’t fancy that, Billy,’ he says, hoping he will not need to explain railway developments over the last four decades.